Pandemic Toolkit: Resources for Nurses and the Public

 Although telenursing may change how nurses provide care, it does not fundamentally change the nature of nursing practice or the nursing process that is foundational to the delivery of nursing care.
 The requirement to meet the standards of practice remain.

-For more information on the provision of virtual care, please consult the NANB Telenursing Practice Toolkit and NANB’s Practice Guideline: Telenursing Practice.
+For more information on the provision of virtual care, please consult the NANB Telenursing Practice Toolkit and NANB’s Guideline for Telenursing Practice.

-NPs are accountable to their Standards for the Practice of Primary Health Care Nurse Practitioners.
+NPs are accountable to the Standards of Practice for Nurse Practitioners.
 Standard 3 specifies that that the NP utilizes advanced knowledge and judgement in applying pharmacological and non-pharmacological interventions.

 There are some key considerations when sending prescriptions in the event of virtual care provision: